Dr Victoria Ross, Clinical Psychologist & Guest Contributor

 The hotly anticipated holiday of the year has arrived, you’ve packed your bags and are fully ready to kick back, leaving the stresses of everyday life, back home.
 Perhaps you had hoped that this time, even OCD might be so kind to give you a break to have a proper holiday.
 That this one time, you would get a breather from the incessant torment associated OCD.
 If only.

-If you have lived with OCD for any amount of time you probably know only too well that OCD does not take holidays.
+If you have lived with Obsessive Compulsive Disorder, better known as OCD for any amount of time you will know that OCD does not take holidays.
 In fact, it is quite the opposite.
-Many people find that OCD symptoms worsen during holidays.
-So much so, that many avoid taking holidays altogether.
+In my experience, many clients find that OCD symptoms worsen during holidays.
+So much so, many avoid taking holidays altogether.

 Why travelling with OCD is difficult

 OCD operates in a sneaky and opportunistic way, often with many guises.
-In my experience, those who suffer from OCD will experience a variety of themes (e.g. fears about paedophilia, existential, contamination, harm, sexual, relationships, just right, somatic, real event etc).
+As I outlined earlier, most people with OCD will experience various themes in the content of their intrusive thoughts.
+In my experience, this can change when people are travelling or when they go on a special trip.
 So, if you are familiar with paedophilia intrusions, then don’t be surprised if it switches to contamination or relationship-based intrusions with the headline “This one is new so it must be real”.
 It’s bit like a game of hungry hippos – you hit one down and before you know it, another pops up.

 Preparation and connecting to values